Find friends

 First semester introductory events

 The first and also one of the best opportunities to network and make friends is the ESE, i.e. the first semester introductory events.
 A week of events are organized especially for your degree program where you can get to know your fellow students, i.e. the people who are studying with you.
-But you can not only meet other people there, you can also explore the campus and the city of Dresden.
-From campus tours and games evenings to club tours, there is a wide range of activities on offer, with something for every type of person.
-There are also events that explain the university portals, how to build your timetable or how to register for the university WiFi.
-Here, too, you have the opportunity to meet your fellow students and make friends.
+Not only can you meet other people there, but you can also explore the campus and the city of Dresden.
+You can find out which ESE events your faculty offers using the tool on Studienstart.

-- Talk to other first-year students.
-All first semester students, regardless of whether they are an academic or not, are in the same situation - new here at the TU and eager to make friends.
-So don't be afraid to make contacts and exchange numbers - you'll find out over time whether it's really a good fit with the other person.
+- Talk to other first-year students - all first-semester students are in the same situation, regardless of whether they are an academic or not.
+So don't be afraid to make contacts and exchange numbers - you'll find out over time whether the other person is really a good fit.

-- If you don't feel like you can make a connection at the beginning - just keep trying, because there are still plenty of opportunities.
+- Even if you don't feel like you can make a connection at the beginning - just keep trying, because there are still plenty of opportunities.

 University groups

-The university groups here at TU Dresden offer a longer-term opportunity to meet people with the same interests on a regular basis.
-These are associations of students from different semesters who all pursue a common interest or goal.
+University groups offer a longer-term opportunity to meet people.
+These are groups of students from different semesters who are all pursuing a common interest or goal.
 Not only can you network with others here, it is also an opportunity to get involved and develop new skills.
 The university groups cover a wide range of topics.
 From social and political groups to religious or musical associations, everyone can find something suitable for themselves here.

-How about, for example, developing and supervising a lecture series for the SustainAbility initiative and thus bringing students closer to the topic of sustainability or planning the next demonstration for "Students against the Right" with other students?
+What would it be like, for example, to supervise a lecture series for the SustainAbility initiative and thus bring students closer to the topic of sustainability?
+Or planning the next demonstration for "Students against the Right" with other students?
 Alternatively, you can play an instrument in the TUD orchestra, sing in the choir or join one of the many student clubs on the TUD campus.
 If you like movies, you can choose the next film to be shown in the university cinema at the Kino am Kasten, or you can take part in a BÜHNE play yourself.
 You can also campaign for human rights with Amnesty International or for equal rights with FUN.
-Whatever you are interested in and would like to do - you will find it here at TU Dresden.
+Whatever you are interested in and would like to do - you are sure to find it here at the TUD.

-- You can also look around for working groups in which you can get involved.
-You can implement your own projects here
+- You can also look around for working groups at the TUD where you can get involved.

 University sports